 718 CAMPING

+Professor Hendricks

 A study of the philosophy, objectives, administration and counselor leadership of camp activities.
 Attention is given to content, program planning, worship, recreation, crafts and counseling, with strong emphasis on leadership of individuals and the cabin group.
 Laboratory experience in both the production and use of creative camping materials with various age groups.
-Elective, spring semester, odd-numbered years.
-2 hours.
-Offered 1971-72.
+Elective, spring semester, even-numbered years, 2 hours, Offered 1971-72.